Kauffman Inclusion Open - FAQ

 Q: What types of organizations are eligible to apply?

 A: Organizations exempt from taxes under sections 501c3 or 115(2) of the Internal Revenue Code, as well as 501c6 organizations and/or for-profit entities.
 Any for-profit organization wishing to apply must clearly articulate the charitable purpose of its proposal, and the Foundation will conduct a review of the proposed charitable purpose.

 The Foundation anticipates this portfolio of grantees will mostly consist of traditional Entrepreneurship Support Organizations (ESOs), though we also intend to potentially fund organizations that may not readily identify as ESOs.
-These organizations could be non-profits working in fields in which Kauffman has not typically been active, but have a logical connection to the experience of entrepreneurs.
+These latter organizations could be non-profits working in fields in which Kauffman has not typically been active, but have a logical connection to the experience of entrepreneurs.
 These organizations also could be for-profit entities, governmental agencies or membership organizations that have developed an effective way to remove barriers for entrepreneurs.